Minnesota State Story

 • High staff turnover negatively impacted enrollment into the program.

-• The lifestyle coach was a significant reason why participants remained in the program.
-Lifestyle coaches from the same population group as targeted participants helped encourage enrollment and retention.
+• The Lifestyle Coach was a significant reason why participants remained in the program.
+Lifestyle Coaches from the same population group as targeted participants helped encourage enrollment and retention.

 • Incentives to providers enhanced referrals.